 Volunteers support the Feline Care Team with a variety of tasks.
 These include cleaning and sanitizing kennels, picking up and distributing blankets and toys, and providing food and water.

-Our Teen Service Program has been specifically designed for teens looking to complete service hours.
-This program is ideal for completing service hours required by schools, teen groups, and other civic organizations.
+Our Team Service Program has been specifically designed for teens looking to complete service hours.
+This program is ideal for completing service hours required by schools, groups, and other civic organizations.
 Each group must consist of 4-10 people, age 16 or older, who plan to donate their time together.
-Teens completing this program will be fully trained volunteers and are encouraged to continue volunteering at Wayside Waifs.
+Teams completing this program will be fully trained volunteers and are encouraged to continue volunteering at Wayside Waifs.

-Upon receipt of your Teen Service Program Inquiry, you will be contacted to discuss training, orientation and service dates.
+Upon receipt of your Team Service Program Inquiry, you will be contacted to discuss training, orientation and service dates.
 At orientation, each person will be asked to complete a Volunteer Application.

 Set your search engine to www.goodsearch.com.
 Let them know that you are supporting Wayside Waifs.
 Every search you make sends money to the animals.
 It is a Yahoo! search engine, so get surfing!